 The Meare lake villages were built on a drying part of the raised bog just 100m north of Meare island and were bordered on their northern side by a large wet fen and open water that seasonally flooded the area of the settlements.
 Although there is considerable evidence of floors made of clay and wood with central hearths, only five examples appear to have been in roundhouses.
 Other posts formed simple lines like wind breaks and it appears that most of the area was occupied by either tents or open working spaces.
 There is considerable evidence for craft activities such as spinning, weaving, making artefacts of bone, antler and shale, beads of glass and objects of iron and bronze.
 Unlike the permanent settlement at Glastonbury lake village, Meare appears to have functioned as a seasonal market and possibly a meeting place for people from a much wider area.

 Today the lake villages are scheduled ancient monuments and what remains lies buried, protected by the waterlogged ground.
 Whilst they may be out of sight, the fields where they lie have hummocks in ground very similar to the sight Arthur Bulleid would have seen over a century ago.
-Even better than this you can see many of the actual objects that were found, view photographs of the archaeologists at work and learn lots more by visiting the Glastonbury Lake Village Museum at the Tribunal in Glastonbury.
+Many of the actual objects that were found and photographs of the archaeologists are held in the Glastonbury Lake Village Museum at the Tribunal in Glastonbury town centre (currently closed).